scala/docs.scala-lang/overviews/macros/paradise.md

              typer   5  the meat and potatoes: type the trees in paradise ...

+Some features in macro paradise bring a compile-time dependency on the macro paradise plugin, some features do not, however none of those features need macro paradise at runtime.
+Proceed to the [the feature list](/overviews/macros/roadmap.html) document for more information.

 Consult [https://github.com/scalamacros/sbt-example-paradise](https://github.com/scalamacros/sbt-example-paradise)
-for an end-to-end example, but in a nutshell working with macro paradise is as easy as adding these two lines to your build (granted you’ve already [set up SBT](/overviews/macros/overview.html#using_macros_with_maven_or_sbt) to use macros):
+for an end-to-end example, but in a nutshell working with macro paradise is as easy as adding the following two lines to your build (granted you’ve already [set up SBT](/overviews/macros/overview.html#using_macros_with_maven_or_sbt) to use macros).

     resolvers += Resolver.sonatypeRepo("snapshots")
     addCompilerPlugin("org.scala-lang.plugins" % "macro-paradise" % "2.0.0-SNAPSHOT" cross CrossVersion.full)